 A woman is expected to have it all.
 We sometimes feel like the weight of the world is on our shoulders.
 Maybe that’s because it is.
 We are the creators — the givers of every life to walk this earth.
 We solely handle the intense pressure of deciding when, how, and if we can and will start a family.
 How do we handle it if the decision is made for us?

-Dr. Horsager-Boehrer says that over 50% of pregnancies are a surprise.1 Imagine how much scrutiny you would face if you told the world it was inconvenient or bad timing.
-The woman who admits that would be ridiculed, but she would be telling her truth.
-We need to realize that the important thing is offering support for someone who may not be thrilled they are having a baby at that time.
+Dr. Horsager-Boehrer states that over 50% of pregnancies are unplanned.1 Imagine how much scrutiny you would face if you told the world it was inconvenient or bad timing.
+The woman who admits to it would be ridiculed, but she would be telling the truth.
+We need to realize that the most important thing is offering support to someone who may not be thrilled about having a baby at that time.
 It is possible and probable that, although she may need to take a moment to grieve the plan she may have had, she loves the baby she is carrying and will make the best possible choice for them.
 If I haven’t reminded you, you do not have to love your pregnancy to love your baby!

 Sharing Your Body Is Intense